Advertisement

 Delta 8 vs. delta 9 for sleep

-Studies on THC and sleep already prioritize its delta 9 form.
-That’s what we’re looking at when we discuss delta 8 THC’s own potential as a sleep aid, since there doesn’t seem to be any research unique to delta 8 and sleep yet.
-Maybe that will change soon.
+Studies on THC and sleep primarily focus on delta 9 THC.
+That’s what I’m looking at when I discuss delta 8 THC’s potential as a sleep aid, since there doesn’t seem to be any research unique to delta 8 and sleep yet.
+The two cannabinoids are very similar in known effects, so I believe they may share other, yet-unproven commonalities.

-Until science catches up, we can only guess which is the better option for sleep—but overall potency could play a role.
+Until science catches up, I can only guess which is the better option for sleep—but overall potency could play a role.
 For better or for worse, delta 9 tends to hit harder than delta 8 THC.
-It’ll get you higher and also increase the risk of an adverse experience.
+It’ll get me higher (and may increase my risk of an adverse experience).

 Delta 9 has better CB1 receptor binding affinity than delta 8.
 Whether this translates into easier sleep is unclear, though it’s a potential point in delta 9 THC’s favor.